-Power bank capacities vary widely across the market, but they will always be listed as part of the product specifications.
-As you’re shopping for a power bank, make sure to get one that holds enough for all of the devices you want to use it with.
+Power bank capacities vary widely, but they will always be listed as part of the product specifications.
+As you’re looking for a power bank, make sure to get one that holds enough for all of the devices you want to use it with.

 As you’re researching power banks, you’re likely to come across a soup of industry terms.
 Here are the three that matter the most.

-As mentioned above, mAh is a measurement of a battery’s capacity.
-For example, smartphones generally have batteries with 2,500mAh, and power banks can store anywhere from 3,000mAh to 40,000mAh.
+mAh: This is a measurement of a battery’s capacity.
+For example, smartphones generally have batteries of 2,500mAh, and power banks can store anywhere from 3,000mAh to 40,000mAh.
 The bigger the mAh number, the more power it holds.

-There are two types of batteries used in power banks: lithium-ion batteries and lithium-polymer batteries.
+Lithium-ion and lithium-polymer: There are two types of batteries used in power banks: lithium-ion batteries and lithium-polymer batteries.
 The terms describe what the batteries are made with.
 Both are decent, but notably, li-polymer batteries tend to last longer and cost more.
-If you can afford to buy a power bank with a li-polymer battery, you should buy it.
+If you can afford a power bank with a li-polymer battery, you should buy it.
 Otherwise, take heart knowing that li-ion batteries are a completely acceptable alternative.

 Power banks are generally affordable, but it’s important to know what you are – and aren’t – getting for your money.
 As you’re picking out a power bank, keep these three main price ranges in mind.

-In the $10 to $24 range, you’ll find low-capacity batteries and no-name brands.
+In this range, you’ll find low-capacity batteries and no-name brands.
 Power banks are a great example of “you get what you pay for,” so it’s best to avoid models in this price range.

-As you’re shopping for a power bank, consider these tips.
+As you look for a power bank, consider these tips.